My family LOVES Fried Chicken!

 - In a bowl, combine corn starch with seasonings.

-- In a separate bowl, slightly beat eggs with a splash of milk or half & half.
+- In a separate bowl, lightly beat eggs with a splash of milk or half & half.

 - Roll chicken in corn starch mixture until well coated on all sides.